Safeguards and Quality

 Once you have provided initial contact information and let the HSR know which NDIS service and support clusters you intend to deliver under the NDIS, the HSR will let you know what further evidence you need to provide in order for your organisation’s compliance to be assessed.

-Depending on the number and type of services for which you are seeking registration, this process may take approximately two to three weeks from receipt of all required information.
+The timeframe of an assessment will vary.
+The number and type of services applied for and your capacity to provide information in support of your application will determine how long an assessment may take.
+The assessment process is to ensure the services provided by your organisation adhere to quality and safety standards for the benefit of service users.
 The HSR will work with your organisation to help you demonstrate capacity to comply with the quality and safeguarding requirements.
 The HSR will advise you via email of its recommendation regarding registration.
 You should attach that email to your application to the NDIA in lieu of a 'certificate of registration' from the ACT.

 The Office of the Human Services Registrar